gmendozah/Data-Structures-and-Algorithms/README.md

 # Data Structures & Algorithms

-In this course I learned data structures and algorithms by solving 100+ practice problems.
+In this course I learned data structures and algorithms by solving 100+ practice problems :rocket: :rocket: :rocket:.
 The course starts from learning python programming to learning data structures to learning basic algorithms and finally learning advanced algorithms like A*.

 ## Table of Contents